SpockReko/foodcoach-server/README.md

 `/food/name/:name`

 Where **:name** is the name of the food _(Avokado, Äpple)_.
-Returns a JSON response containing the food object.
+Returns a JSON Array response containing the food objects.

 `/food/group/:code`